opencog/opencog/opencog/nlp/learn/README.md

     $ createdb learn_pairs
     $ cat /atomspace/opencog/persist/sql/multi-driver/atom.sql | psql learn_pairs
    ```
+   Use tmux to create parallel sessions of the container.
+If you are not familiar with
+   it you can use this cheatsheet in [here](https://gist.github.com/MohamedAlaa/2961058).

    b) In a separate session start the REPL server.
 Make sure you are inside
       your working directory (`my_working_dir`):
    ```
     $ guile -l launch-pair-count.scm  -- --lang en --db learn_pairs --user opencog_user --password cheese
    ```
-   Use tmux to create parallel sessions of the container.
-If you are not familiar with
-   it you can use this cheatsheet in [here](https://gist.github.com/MohamedAlaa/2961058).

    c) Send input to the pipeline:
    ```
-    $ echo -e "(observe-text \"This is a test\" 'lg' 24)" |nc localhost 17005
+    $ echo -e "(observe-text \"This is a test\" \"lg\" 24)" |nc localhost 17005
    ```

    d) Check that the input was registered in the database: